python logo

 d["Country"] = "Canada"

-JSON data can be converted (deserialized) to Pyhon objects using the json.loads() function.
-A table of the mapping:
+JSON data can be deserialized to Python objects using the json.loads() method.
+Here’s a quick reference table showcasing the mapping between JSON and Python data structures:

 JSON Python